syndicut/gcdata-course-project/CodeBook.md

 subject - Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-activity - Descriptive activity name the subject perfomed
+activity - Descriptive activity name the subject perfomed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 Average of means and standard deviation for features described in features_info.txt of original dataset